Accipiter: Procoracoid foramen

 In Circus the foramen was found to be variable, not only within species but even between sides in the same individual.
 It is usually open or absent but may be closed by "a thread of bone".
 Research in genetic phylogeny has since indicated that Circus is closely related to Accipiter.

 The notch was also absent or indistinct in Harpagus bidentatus.

 Urotriorchis macrourus has a well-developed procoracoid foramen, which suggests a separation from Accipiter.
 It may be related to the chanting goshawks in tribe Melieraxini.

-Genetic phylogeny

-Analysis of molecular genetics indicates that Accipiter is paraphyletic to the Circus harriers, even though the two groups differ in hunting habits and body shape.
-There are three or four clades of Accipiter, with Circus, Megatriorchis and Erythrotriorchis intermixed.

-John Boyd proposes splitting Accipiter into four separate genera: Aerospiza, Tachyspiza, Accipiter, and Astur.
-In this scheme Tachyspiza has the most species, and a reduced Accipiter would have only six: Eurasian sparrowhawk (A. nisus, type species), rufous-breasted sparrowhawk (A. rufiventris), sharp-shinned hawk (A. striatus), white-breasted hawk (A. chionogaster), plain-breasted hawk (A. ventralis), rufous-thighed hawk (A. erythronemius).